There is little doubt that reverse mortgages are one of the most misunderstood financial products in Canada.

 We have talked about this many times before and the fact that there are two products with the same name available in both Canada and the U.S.A. leads to a lot of confusion.
-We have covered this in great detail in our free reverse mortgage guide (if you haven’t already got a copy of this, get one at https://www.reversemortgagepros.ca/reverse-mortgage/.
+We have covered this in great detail in our free reverse mortgage guide and discover exactly what is a reverse mortgage?

 Essentially, the 2 products are completely different in many ways.

 So today we thought we’d outline what we believe are the top 8 biggest misconceptions that we encounter.

 The Top 8 Misconceptions

 Easily coming in at number 1, is the idea that you will lose your home.
 The ironic thing is that this product was actually designed to let you stay in your home for life – and this is actually more of a disadvantage rather than advantage!

 In Canada it is actually written into the legal contract that you cannot lose your home to a reverse mortgage.